 Individual Stop Valves

 Each plumbing fixture in your home (sinks, toilets, washing machines) should have its own stop valve.
 These allow you to shut off water to a specific fixture without affecting the rest of your home.
-They’re invaluable when you need to make repairs or replacements.
+They’re invaluable when you need to make plumbing repairs or replacements.

 Understanding these components and their locations in your home is the first step in becoming a savvy homeowner.
 Familiarizing yourself with the basics of plumbing allows you to respond quickly to emergencies and perform basic maintenance tasks with confidence.